schuchert/wikispaces/pages/Mockito.UsingPowerMockWithMockito.md

 In this case, the test calls the class MetricsRecorder, which calls new CorrelationId(), so MetricsRecorder is the class added to the @PrepareForTest annotation.

 # Summary
 It's nice that PowerMock integrates nicely with Mockito.
 There's a mismatch between using JMockIt and Mockito, but that could be an advantage.
-Using tools like PowerMock and JMockIt suggest that [[http://martinfowler.com/articles/modernMockingTools.html|maybe your design isn't so great]].
+Using tools like PowerMock and JMockIt suggest that [maybe your design isn't so great](http://martinfowler.com/articles/modernMockingTools.html).

 I had problems with PowerMock not playing nice with emma, a code coverage tool, when executed from Gradle.
 Emma does instrumentation and it's instrumentation mechanism conflicted with what was going on in JMX.